gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 # Scoring

 Below are the scoring calculation rules and the logic for them.
-This procedure is executed after every "quiz event" (defined below).
+This procedure is executed after every "*quiz event*" (defined below).

 ## Scoring Terms and Definitions

 **Quiz Event**
-: Label for whatever quiz event triggered the run of the procedure; possible values are: "question", "foul", "timeout", "sub-in", "sub-out", "challenge", "unreadiness", and "unsportsmanlike"
+: Label for whatever *quiz event* triggered the run of the procedure; possible values are: "question", "foul", "timeout", "sub-in", "sub-out", "challenge", "unreadiness", and "unsportsmanlike"

 **Quiz Type**
-: Current quiz type, defined under the *Quiz Process, Types of Quizzes* section
+: Current *quiz type*, defined under the *Quiz Process, Types of Quizzes* section

 **Current/Next Question Form**
 : Current or next question "form" such as: "Standard", "Toss-Up", and "Bonus"